SAP/jenkins-library/documentation/docs/steps/kanikoExecute.md

 ## ${docGenDescription}

+!!! warning "Deprecation Notice for GitHub Actions"
+    Kaniko is no longer actively maintained.
+If you are running on **GitHub Actions**, please use [`dockerBuild`](dockerBuild.md) instead — it uses Docker BuildKit which is natively available on GitHub Actions runners. `kanikoExecute` continues to be supported on Jenkins and Azure Pipelines.

 ## Prerequisites

 When pushing to a container registry, you need to maintain the respective credentials in your Jenkins credentials store: